Among The Best Core Exercises For Men & Women To Tone Their Midsection Is “The Plank Exercise”

 Remember though, when it comes to having great definition throughout your core muscles, it’s all about diet.

-Whether you use the Eat Stop Eat like I do or another good diet, you need to eat smart & strategically in order to get great definition in your abs.
+Whether you use the Eat Stop Eat like I do or another diet, you need to eat smart & strategically in order to get great definition in your abs.
 Yes, doing these core exercises, you will create great abs, but if you can’t see them then what’s the point, right?

 More Exercises & Workouts For Your Core